 I actually queried a very small handful of agents, because I get overwhelmed easily and didn’t want to put myself in a weird position—querying fifty agents and then getting them all mixed up or something.
 I sat down with Writer’s Market and a pad of paper and took notes on everyone that immediately stood out to me.
 Then I did research on their current client list and what sort of books they represented.
 In the end I queried a very small group of agents.
 I received two offers for representation, and one request for a rewrite and resubmission.
 I spoke to the three agents on the phone and made my decision based on how our conversations went.
 I am OVERJOYED with my agent.
 She is truly a gem.
 So, the takeaway here: take your time, do your research, make sure you’re querying agents that make sense for your book, and make sure you’re sending them EXACTLY what they’ve requested (the quickest way to get your query chucked into the slush pile?
 Sending them twenty pages of writing when they’ve only asked for ten.
 Seriously.
 Follow instructions!).
 It took me about two months from when I started querying until I found my agent.

-Next step: My agent then queried a small handful publishing houses and one by one they all said no. BUT, they all said no in the thoughtful ways I mentioned above.
+Next step: My agent then queried a small handful of publishing houses, and one by one they all said no. BUT, they all said no in the thoughtful ways I mentioned above.
 So the rejections really didn’t bother me, because they all made sense.
 I chose to look at it as a learning experience.
 It’s all about perspective!
 I could just as easily have taken to bed and spent weeks sulking as each new “no” came in.

 A good perspective to have!
 (I’ll try to remember that the next time I reach for the ice cream.)
 What was your reaction when you heard about your deal with HarperCollins?